crcn/mojojs.com/content/pages/home/ideas.md

 - completely customizable javascript framework

 - A javascript framework that allows you to use ____ with ____.
+- talk about development speed
+- talk about features & benefits
+  - Mix and match any library you want
+  - build sophisticated, yet simple applications at a fraction of the time & cost*
+  - Explicit, cohesive
+  - written with process in mind

 -
 - easy interpolation between any library